 Wireshark is available for download from their official website

-Once you have Wireshark installed, launch the application, then click the name of your primary or active network interface under Interface List to start capturing network packets.
+Once you have Wireshark installed, launch the application, then click the name of your primary or active network interface under the Interface List to start capturing network packets.
 For example, if you wish to analyze traffic from your wireless network, then select the wireless interface entry

 Important: Please refer to the Firewall Requirements guideline for the latest IP address entries